blog

 Use a Gradual Approach

-One of the most effective ways to avoid migration is to build lip volume gradually over multiple sessions instead of trying to achieve dramatic changes in a single visit.
+One of the most effective ways to avoid migration is to build lip volume gradually.
+Do this over multiple sessions instead of trying to achieve dramatic changes in a single visit.

 Respect Anatomical Boundaries

-Stay within the lip tissue and avoid injecting into skin above or below the vermilion unless specifically treating that area with the correct technique.
+Stay within the lip tissue.
+Avoid injecting into skin above or below the vermilion unless specifically treating that area with the correct technique.

 Choose the Right Product

-Use a filler formulated for lips with the right cohesivity and elasticity to integrate smoothly without spreading excessively.
+Use a filler formulated for lips with the right cohesivity and elasticity.
+This helps it integrate smoothly without spreading excessively.

 Refine Your Technique